YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/08_adv_config.rst

 YUI configuration in Mojito is done with the ``yui.config`` object in ``application.json``.
-For those familiar with YUI, the ``yui.config`` object allows you to configure YUI just as you would with the YUI ``config`` Class.
+For those familiar with YUI, the ``yui.config`` object allows you to configure YUI just as you would with the YUI `config Class <http://yuilibrary.com/yui/docs/api/classes/config.html>`_.
 Some of the high-level ways to configure YUI would include the following:

 - select which YUI modules are included in the YUI seed file
 - configure the combo handler to use a CDN